Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): Copula-based Time Series Models

 \subsection{Review of the extension by Joe}

 Now we want to briefly introduce the model of \cite{joe2014dependence}, which is to the best of our knowledge the earliest copula extension of the ARMA model.
-The model is quite similar to the MAGMAR-copula model, although it is not the same.
-The model with uniform marginals is given by the following updating equations:
+The model \SPP{for a time series $\{U_t\}_{t\in\mathbb{Z}}$} with uniform marginals is given by the following updating equations:

 where $\varepsilon_t \stackrel{iid}{\sim} U(0,1)$ are the common innovations, $h$ is the conditional quantile function of a $(p+1)$-variate copula and $g$ is the conditional quantile function of a $(q+1)$-variate copula.
 It is required that the copula corresponding to $h$ is translationally invariant and that the $q$-variate marginal distribution of the copula corresponding to $g$ is the independence copula.
-The idea is inspired by the Poisson ARMA process of \cite{mckenzie1988some}: First create a process corresponding to an AR process, Eq.~\ref{Joe_AR}, and then feed this process to an MA-like filter together with the common innovations, Eq.~\ref{Joe_MA}.
+The idea is inspired by the Poisson ARMA process of \cite{mckenzie1988some}: First create a process corresponding to an AR process, Eq.~\ref{Joe_AR}, and then feed this process to an MA-like filter together with the common innovations, \SPP{as in} Eq.~\ref{Joe_MA}.
 In our proposed MAGMAR-copula model, we too attempt to mix AR-type and MA-type copula processes.
-The difference, however, is that we feed the MA-type process (what we call 'MAG') into the AR-type filter.
-In other words, in the copula extension to ARMA models by \cite{joe2014dependence} the latent process is an AR-type process whereas in the MAGMAR-copula model, the latent process is an MA-like model.
+The difference, however, is that we feed the MA-type process (what we call 'MAG') into the AR-type filter, \SPP{similar to classical ARMA-type models}.